akurilo-public/challenge/README.md

 1. One request one log records, other in DEBUG or TRACE.

 Need to do:
-1. Rollback for transportation if something goes wrong (for example: orchestration).
-Or use tool which have already this functionality
-2. (for example relation database).
+1. Rollback for transportation if something goes wrong (for example we can use orchestration).
+Or use tool which have already this functionality (for example relational database).
-3. Move notification service to the separate service.usually it is other event context.
-Also, it will make work with it comfortable
+3. Move notification service to the separate microservice.
+Usually it is other event context.
+Also, it will make work with it more comfortable
-4. (for example scaling or optimisation).
+(for example scaling or optimisation).
 Make it async.
 5. Implement validation on transaction level.
 If we don’t have valid state we should not even start transaction.